KingPhito/Website/content/kotlin/2023-11-22-a-guide-to-asynchronous-programming-with-kotlin-coroutines.md

 ### Coroutine Builders

 Coroutine builders are the functions that we use to create coroutine blocks.
 They are structured with a trailing suspend function parameter by convention, which we use to pass the logic we want the coroutine to execute.
-There are three main coroutine builders:
+There are four main coroutine builders:

 * **runBlocking** - This is the builder that we use to bridge the blocking world with the suspendable world of coroutines.
 This will typically be found in main functions or testing functions, and is the only builder that is not an extension function of the CoroutineScope interface.
 * **launch** - This is the standard builder for launching a core routine in the current thread.
 The launch function returns a **Job**.
 A reference to this job can be used to cancel the coroutine or wait for it to complete.
 * **async** - This builder is similar to launch except that it returns a **Deferred**, which is a job that also holds a value.
 So if we need to return a value when the coroutine finishes execution, this is what we would use.
+* **coroutineScope** - This builder can be used inside any suspend function.
+It creates a new coroutine scope that will complete once all the jobs launched inside it complete or cancel.

 ### CoroutineContext